When is an expense reimbursement not taxable?

 When there is a symposium or a speaker brought on campus to give a lecture to the university community, payment is not required but expense reimbursements are made and there might be an honoriarium.
 Guest speakers are rendering services to the university even if they are not required to be paid.
 In this case, if there is only an expense reimbursement for hotel, transportation (airfare, taxi, tolls, etc.) and meal per diem (at the IRS rate), then the expenses are business expenses.
 If there is an honorarium, there needs to be HR approval of the relationship before finalizing the agreement with the individual.
 Even if there isn't an honorarium, the facts and circumstances have to meet the requirements for HR approval as an independent contractor.

 Another situation seen frequently is when a visiting professor "collaborates" in a Kent State research lab.
-This seems like the same situation as a guest speaker but the difference is a guest speaker is allowed to render services as an independent contractor but researchers in many cases are not.
-The visiting professor may want funds to pay for transportation, housing and meals while here so it is agreed that a stipend will be paid for housing and a meal per diem paid.
+This seems like the same situation as a guest speaker but the difference is a guest speaker is allowed to render services as an independent contractor but researchers in most cases are not.
+The visiting professor may want funds to pay for transportation, housing and meals while here so it is agreed that a stipend will be paid for housing and pay for meals.
 There are several issues with this scenario: is this really compensation for services?
 Or is considered a fellowship in the case of self directed research?
-Often the visiting researcher is already in the field and is being compensated by his or her employer already so it looks like a business expense reimbursement while being away from the normal workplace (less than one year).
+Often the visiting researcher is already in the field and is being compensated by his or her employer already so it looks like a business expense reimbursement while being away from the normal workplace (less than one year) however a reimbursement to the individual is also considered a non-service scholarship/fellowship.
 While a fellowship or scholarship is not reported to the IRS, when the individual is a nonresident alien there may be payment limitations because of the VISA status.
 Even if there are no payment limitations, there could be tax reporting required and unless there is a tax treaty and the individual has a US tax identification number, tax withholding will be required.

 IRS Accountable Plan